Almiinh/cloud-computing/README.md

-# Cloud Project Group 9
+# Cloud Project

 ![image cloud aws](./Aws_cloud_project_image.png)

+This group work was made for a cloud computing course at Mines Saint-Étienne.

 ## Overview

 This project is a Java application utilizing the AWS SDK to create a app-server architecture for efficient file processing and data analysis.
 It integrates with various AWS services such as Amazon S3 and SQS, offering a scalable and robust solution for handling data storage and message queueing.

-This work was made by the Group 9 of the cloud computing course.

 ## Project